Yeppoon

 Scawfell Island

-Lying 26 nM north-west, Scawfell Island was our next stop.
+Lying 26 nautical miles north-west, Scawfell Island was our next stop.
 As we left Digby Island, a rain storm came up from behind and with it 25-30 knots of breeze.
 First Contact with 1/3 of her headsail out was topping 9.5 knots SOG - it was to be a very quick trip!
 Throughout the day we sidestepped rain storms and squalls and endured very, very lumpy seas.
 At 1330 we turned into the anchorage at Scawfell and out of the swell.

 The island offers good protection from SE winds, which were now a constant 15-20 knots.
 Tired from lack of sleep for the past 72 hours, we plonked the anchor down.
 It did not hold.
 We pulled it up, repositioned the boat and put it down once again.
 It did not hold.
 We repeated this 4 more times whereupon we got it to hold.
 That took about an hour!
 It was a quiet night despite the tide rising and falling 5m - thats a lot of water rushing in and out of the anchorage.